dolmades/dolmades-cli/README.md

 ## Introduction

-Dolmades are intended as a mean to ease installation and distribution of windows programs in Linux environments to the utmost extent.
-This collection of command line tools represent the first implementation of the underlying concept.
+Dolmades are intended as a mean to ease packaging, installation and distribution of windows programs in Linux environments to the utmost extent.
+This collection of command line tools represent the prototypical implementation of the underlying concepts.
-As of now there are two python scripts
+As of now there are three python scripts:

 * dolmades - to maintain your installed windows application
 * goglizer - prepares win-only GOG games to be cooked; GOG account required
-* cook - cooks a dolmade given a Dolmadefile (specification) and its ingredients (files)
+* cook - cooks a dolmade given a Dolmadefile and its ingredients

 Right after cooking the windows application will be available as clickable shortcut on your desktop.

 ## Requirements
+As of now
-As of now: Python 2.7
+* Python 2.7
+* curl
+* tar (udocker requires some recent version, I can't find the issue pointing out which one it is)

 Notes
 * `udocker` requires Python 2.7 and will hopefully receive Python 3 support: https://github.com/indigo-dc/udocker/issues/77